eustomaqua/ApproxBias/README.md

 ## Additional information

-Kindly cite our papers please if you find this repository useful.
+Kindly cite our work please if you find this repository useful.

 ```bibtex
 @article{bian2024does,